This page on the meaning of gluten is for those who do not want to give up bread unnecessarily and are wondering what the alternatives are.

 Obesity is associated with high levels of inflammatory cytokines; this is probably one of the causes of the severe reaction experienced by those with Crohn's disease to gluten.

 Diarrhoea is common to both.
 They tend to have abdominal-pain, cramping and indigestion; and weight loss.
 Rectal bleeding is a feature too as the lining of the bowel sloughs off.
-Anaemia is frequently a feature.
+Anaemia is frequently an associated sign.

 The distinction often has to be made by use of a biopsy of the lining of the bowel; from a colonoscopy or perhaps via the stomach.

 Obese Crohn's disease patients may in fact be able to eat gluten-rich grains baked using the sourdough method, provided they lose weight.
-The longevity diet has some merit.
+The longevity diet is one of the few that has some merit; it is readily sustainable.

 These are all variations of what is generally known as Inflammatory Bowel disease, or IBD.